juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <img src="images/restful_blogs_5.png"/>

 We can start the service by running the following command.
+However, this command is executed directly by Terraform through an Eventbridge rule as indicated earlier.

     sudo --preserve-env ./main